clarifynl/responsive-pics/README.md

-**ResponsivePicture** is a PHP library that enables WordPress theme authors to automatically resize images* in responsive layouts.
+**ResponsivePics** is a PHP library that enables WordPress theme authors to automatically resize images* in responsive layouts.
 Just upload a high-res image in your media library, and let ResponsivePics take care of the rest.
 Supports art-directed crops, background images and respects aspect ratios.

-ResponsivePicture is useful when you have a responsive grid layout (like Bootstrap, but can be any framework) and need images to adapt to responsive designs.
+ResponsivePics is useful when you have a responsive grid layout (like Bootstrap, but can be any framework) and need images to adapt to responsive designs.
 ResponsivePics automatically resizes and / or crops your uploaded pictures to fit your layouts.

-ResponsivePicture saves bandwidth and lets your site load faster.
+ResponsivePics saves bandwidth and lets your site load faster.

 *ReponsivePics does not handle images in the WordPress wysiwig editor, it’s only useful for theme authors that use images or photos in their themes.
 It automatically handles retina or hdpi images via media queries.*